Home

 I often ask people how they think about the things they do regularly.
 Are they habits, preferences, rituals?
 What do we do daily that supports our lives in positive ways — and which ones don’t?

-Our upcoming Town Hall event on October 14 with Allison Fine, founder and director of the Center of Chronic Illness, spurred my thinking about how the concept of ‘chronic’ applies.
+Our fascinating Town Hall event this month with Allison Fine, founder and director of the Center of Chronic Illness, spurred my thinking about how the concept of ‘chronic’ applies.

 Having made a noble effort to find a positive application of the word and concept of chronic, I can report that the results are negative.
 Chronic conditions, which we usually think of in physical terms, are never welcome.